 Now on to the next class…UXD 60002.
-Have to figure that out how that works since it looks like I got dropped from the class and didn’t realize it.
-Thanks again for a great intro class to the area that someday I will work in… maybe as a UX Designer and/or Researcher for World of Warcraft!!!!!!
+Thanks again for a great intro class to the area that someday I will work in… maybe as a UX Designer for World of Warcraft!!!!!!
 Who knows.
 What I love about schooling, there are so many opportunities/possibilities.
 Cheers!

 Pins are as interesting as ever.
 Probably one of the best parts about this class.
-Although it’s risky because it depends on how much involvement your students want to make towards these pins.
+Although it is risky because it depends on how much involvement your students want to make towards these pins.
 I’m somewhat sad this class is drawing to an end…

-This week was again had a challenging assignment.
-Evaluating a website from a design perspective on whether or not it is an effective or ineffective design.
+This week had a challenging assignment to evaluate a website from a design perspective on whether or not it is an effective or ineffective design.
 Tough to break it down like that but a good challenge.

 Was re-inspired by IDEO (from a student’s pin) and loved this resource of the 100 Best Web Design Tools Ever.
 This pin was also one that humbled me as it kept me in check to do a mental checklist of what NOT to do: Prototyping in Design Thinking: How to avoid 6 common pitfalls.

 I read this week and while I enjoyed the reading, in retrospect, I can’t say I recall much of it.
-Hate how it feels like the older I get, the less read information I retain and more of the hands on information is what I actually retain.
-In any case, I enjoyed the Pinterest exercise and really do love the plethora of new resources that other students pins give me.
-They are almost like a “support/advice” group where if I am exposed to more than I ever could be via a report or lecture from a professor.
+I enjoyed the Pinterest exercise and really do love the plethora of new resources that other students’ pins give me.
+They are almost like a “support/advice” group where I am exposed to more information than I ever could be via a report or lecture from a professor.

 This week’s exercise was tough for me because I started creating a system and annotating a workflow without showing a lo-res wireframe was challenging.
 I sketched out a hybrid of workflow and page requirements/functionality. 🙂 It would be easier/cleaner to read if I could just use tooling.
 Anyway, still a good process.
 I was surprised at the number of assumptions and requirements that I kept coming up with even when I thought I was done.

-This week I got caught up in the hands on redesign exercise.
-That was fun and somewhat challenging to state what we were changing and justifying those changes.
+This week I got caught up in the hands-on redesign exercise.
+It was fun and somewhat challenging to state what we were changing and justifying those changes.